OnChainSurvivor/OnChainSurvivor/README.md

 Note:  Random difficulty factor $B(t)$ that is extracted from the latest block in the blockchain.
 The factor $B(t)$ could be based on various metrics from the blockchain, such as transaction volume, block size, or other relevant activities.
 The term $βB(t)$ allows the difficulty to adapt dynamically based on real-time blockchain data, adding an element of unpredictability and aligning with the decentralized nature of blockchain games.

+## Art Style 🎨 & Sound Design 🎵

+Any kind of submissions are welcomed as long as they are coherent!, theres no dead set art and musical style being planned in the long term, so even if current version is being made in 3D with basic music, with the usage of neural style transfer for rendering in real time and AI generatic music in the future will allow for different styles to be applied.

 ##  📚  Interaction Models 🕹️

 As frictionless and simple as possible, No wallet required to play, the game's first priority is FUN.
 If the game is not fun then it will not be sustainable!